JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 To implement `PhpTypeProvider4`, you need to override 4 methods:

 1. `getKey()` returns a character that will be unique for this type provider.
-   This can be any character, as long as it is unique, for example, PhpStorm uses hieroglyphs.
+   This can be any character, as long as it's unique, for example, PhpStorm uses hieroglyphs.
    See also `com.jetbrains.php.lang.psi.resolve.types.PhpCharBasedTypeKey`.

    > When choosing a provider key, keep in mind that other plugins may already be using it.